Premo36/DML2.X/README v2.5.txt

 If you do not want to autoload anything anymore, just select "-" in the autoplay field.
 You can make multiple autoload preset and switch between them.
 The only limitation is that you have to select at least 2 mod in order to make a preset, but you can always select a second random mod and then delete it from the preset from mod load order menu before saving it.
 You can add/remove mods and edit the preset as it was a normal preset.
 Keep in mind that only the mod list will be used by the autoload and all other stored data in the preset will be ignored.
-============================CHANGELOG===========================
-(This is the latest changelog.
-You can read all changelogs here https://p36software.net/downloads/dml2/changelog.txt) [??/04/2022 | 2.5 ]
-NEW FEATURES:
--Now it works under Linux/Mac trough mono (Be sure to have downloaded the mono version, the one with "mono" in the exe name, and follow the instructions otherwise it will not work!)
--The preset name it's now fully visible while browsing the preset list, no matter how long the preset is (#13).
--Mods list "Order By" value it's now kept between application launches (#8).
--Preset order can now be changed via the software settings.
-Possible order are "Alphabetical - Ascending", "Alphabetical - Descending" , "Date - Ascending" and "Date - Descending" (#11).
--Mods list can now also be ordered by "Date - Ascending" and "Date - Descending".
--Added a workaround that mitigate the gzdoom bug where quicksave made with 'BIND [KEY] "SAVE QUICKSAVE.ZDS"' are saved in the wrong folder.
-Can be enabled in DML 2.X preferences.
-(Windows/Linux only) (#14) .
--In the mod order window, the selected mod can now be pushed directly to the top/bottom of the list  also by using pageUP/pageDOWN (#19).
--Now the mod that you always use can be placed in a preset and loaded automatically each time you play, just select the preset in the "autoload" combobox in the "Game" section of DML 2.X (#20).
--Updated the renderer selection in order to work with the newest gzdoom releases(#21).
--Added a monero address in the welcome/about windows and readme txt, in case anyone wants to donate.

-BUGFIXES:
--Fixed bug where the DMLv2.ini will store the whole path of the alternative sourceport configuration file instead of just the name, making DML 2.X not fully portable (#9) .
--Fixed bug where the "please insert a preset name" error message had of a information icon instead of an error one (#18).

-NEW SETTINGS:
--RENDERER2
--FILE_ORDER_BY
--PRESET_ORDER
--GZDOOM_QUICKSAVE_FIX
--AUTOLOAD_PRESET

 ===================INFO===================
 Copyright (c) 2016 - 2022, Matteo Premoli (P36 Software)